rafaelwinter01/google-trends-collector/README.md

 enough tools for what is proposed.

 ## 5 - Execution
-After dowload the source code, is necessary to install 'Node.js' in the computer, if is not already installed.
+After download the source code, is necessary to install 'Node.js' in the computer, if is not already installed.
 Opening a command prompt at the folder of the project, executes the command:
 ```
 npm install